-Specifically I used Jazz flannel in the color Smoke from Timeless Treasures.
-Click throgh so you can see it close up.
+Click through so you can see the flannel print close up.
 It’s a nice tone on tone print that looks interesting when there’s nothing on the board, but is subtle enough not to distract me from any design I’m working on up there.
 Later I’ll show you a different kind of option.

 Start out by piecing together enough fabric to completely cover your board, and wrap around each side with a couple of inches to spare.
 Press everything nice and smooth.

 Lay your insulation board foil side up and cover it with the fabric – getting the fabric as centered as possible.